davebirr/WellMonitor/docs/contributing.md

 # Development & Testing Setup Guide

 Welcome!
-This guide will help you set up your environment for contributing to the CIPP-MCP project.
+This guide will help you set up your environment for contributing to the WellMonitor project.
 Please follow the steps below to ensure a smooth development experience.

 ---